 I had always been what my parents described as “a nervous kid.”
-I would bite the skin off my fingers, pick at my face, scratch my legs incessantly and worry about every thing…..as an 8 year old child.
+I was ambitious, competitive, and would worry about everything.
 I was always a high achiever: top of my class, the “straight A” student, Ivy League bound and driven to always keep climbing higher.

 I had such a bright future ahead of me and everything was perfect, right?